 Sometimes I feel that on my blog I should not discuss depression as I am so ashamed because that is what society makes me feel like at times.
 I have always been embarrassed to say that I take anti-depressants and that in-turn makes me feel weak.
 But deep down I know that my depression is a genetic and chemical reaction, it doesn’t make me a bad person because of it.

-Truth be told as a parent with depression there days when I hardly do anything, the only thing I attempt is to the the bear minimum for my children.
-Once the children have gone to bed it allows me time to cry from all the build up sadness and frustration from the day.
+Truth be told as a parent with depression there are days when I hardly do anything, the only thing I attempt is to the bare minimum for my children.
+Once the children have gone to bed it allows me time to cry from all the build-up sadness and frustration from the day.

 Therefore heightened social situations can make me feel rubbish and can contribute towards me beating myself up for not being a good enough at being a parent because I am not like all the parents.
 It tends to result in me coming home and breaking down.
 I feel rubbish and tend to just want to sleep in order to escape the reminder of my shortfalls as a parent and person.